Certification ISO: What It Means, How It Works, and How to Get Certified

 • Which ISO standard applies to my organization?

-The term “certification ISO” is commonly used — but it often creates confusion.
+The phrase “certification ISO” is commonly used — but it often creates confusion.
 ISO does not certify companies directly.
 Instead, independent certification bodies audit your management system against a specific ISO standard.

 This guide explains how ISO certification works, what is required, and how to approach it strategically.